Ouch: Offshore sports book sets odds for Astros’ HBPs

-The possibility of Houston’s hitters being intentionally hit this season has become a topic of discussion after pitchers around the league have either said or implied that they’d throw at them this season.
+The possibility of Houston’s hitters being intentionally hit this season has become a topic of discussion after pitchers around the league have either said or implied they would throw at them.

 Manfred said there will be no tolerance for such behavior.